Vermont Voting Information

 Poll Worker Information

-In order to be a poll worker in Vermont:
+In order to be a poll worker in Vermont, you must:

 - Political affiliation considered

-- You must be a resident of the voting district
+- Be a resident of the voting district

 - Students who are 16 and 17 years old may be appointed as assistant elections officers